CashMasterStone/Ai-Design_Ethics-NarrativeControl/ethics_narrative/compliance.md

 - [ ] All research findings are properly cited and do not infringe on third-party IP.

 **Zero-Trust Protocol:**
-- All contributors and viewers must operate under a zero-trust policy.
+- All contributors and viewers must operate under a strict zero-trust policy at all times.
 - No unapproved access, script execution, or data exfiltration is permitted.
+- All confidential information, research connections, or creative assets are secured and monitored for compliance.

-_Last updated: 2025-10-01_
+_Last updated: 2025-10-12_

 ---